literallycanvas/literallycanvas/README.md

 Literally Canvas depends on jQuery (tested on 1.8.2) and underscore.js (tested on 1.4.2).
 The "fat" version includes these dependencies.
 The "thin" version does not.
-The minified thin version is ~26k and should shrink significantly when remove the stupid color picker dependency.
+The minified thin version is ~26k and should shrink significantly when we remove the stupid color picker dependency.

 Add the files under `lib/css` and `lib/img` to your project, as well as the appropriate file from `lib/js`.
 Then do this: